balmas/alpheios-simple-demo/README.md

 # alpheios-embed-demo

-This repository demonstrates how the [Alpheios Embedded Library](https://github.com/alpheios-project/embed-lib) can be used in a [GitHub pages](https://pages.github.com/) site using a default responsive theme.
+This repository demonstrates how the [Alpheios Embedded Library](https://github.com/alpheios-project/embed-lib) can be used in a simple [GitHub pages](https://pages.github.com/) site with the Cayman responsive theme.

 The embedded library is added to the page in the default layout (in [_layouts/default.html](_layouts/default.html)), via the following lines: